KasparEtter/ef1p/pages/internet/internet.md

 which means that the transmitted messages can be meaningfully displayed in a text editor.
 This is in contrast to [binary protocols](https://en.wikipedia.org/wiki/Binary_protocol), whose messages are difficult to read for humans without specialized analysis software.
-As we just learned, text is also encoded with binary numbers and text editors can be considered as specialized software.
+As we just learned, text is also encoded with binary numbers, and text editors can be considered as specialized software.
 The real difference between the two categories of protocols is that text-based protocols delimit different pieces of information